Vyral/carlos-gutierrez/_drafts/an-end-of-summer-update-on-the-real-estate-market.md

 {% include youtube.html %}

-Although interest rates are about as low as they’ve ever been, the home buying market hasn’t been as active as we would have thought.
-Here’s why.
+<center>Although interest rates are about as low as they’ve ever been, the home buying market hasn’t been as active as we would have thought.
+Here’s why.</center>

 As summer draws to a close, multiple opposing factors and trends are competing to define the future of the real estate market. **After the Federal Reserve lowered its benchmark interest rate on July 31, the 30-year mortgage rates continued to decline and are approaching all-time lows last seen in 2016**.